steven-the-qa/mobile-automation-template/README.md

 ## Getting Started

-This section is written assuming you want to contribute to this framework.
+1. Install Node 16 or higher

-First, make sure you have Node 16 installed on your computer.
-I use Node 16.15.1.
+2. Clone the repo

-First, make sure to clone the repo.
-Then, within the `ios` and `android` directories, run `npm install` to install dependencies.
+3. From the `ios` and `android` directories, run `npm install` to install dependencies

 That's it!
 At this point, you should be able to run tests.